gr455/zensectf/web/statements.md

 dir: apache_log_poisoning

 statement: Just like every shady looking website on the internet, the flags site turned out to be a massive scam.
 They never delivered the flags.
 The fest is just a few days away and you NEED those flags.
-Intel has it that the site owner himself has some really good flags that he keeps in his /home, why not steal his?
+Intel has it that the site owner himself has some really good flags that he keeps in his /home.
+But where in his /home?

 HINT: What can you do with an apache log file?